lanjackg2003/bone-moblie/README.md

 #### win_restart.bat
     restart the container which created last time by running the win_run.bat script on Windows platform

-## How use script on windows platform
+## How to use scripts on windows platform
 #### 1.Pull the image
 ```dockerfile
 docker pull jacklan/bone-mobile